Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/5-Consensus_Finality_slides.md

 ## Finality in Nakamoto Consensus

-- Longest chain rule\* - Longest chain is "best"... for now
+- Longest chain rule
+- Longest chain is "best"... for now
 - Someone could always start mining a chain and, with low but non-zero probability, end up with it longer.
 - There could _already_ be a longer chain that you just haven't heard of.